s-bashar/s-bashar.github.io/_projects/SHA256-Bitcoin-Hashing-Algorithm-RTL/index.md

      - **IDLE**: Initializes state and loads SHA-256 IV constants
      - **READ**: Reads message blocks from memory into the internal W array and inserts padding
-     - **COMP1B**: First SHA round.
+     - **COMP1B**: First SHA round for block0.
 Shared among all nonces—hashes the constant message block
      - **COMP2B**: Second SHA round for all 16 nonces in parallel—each nonce has its own customized W block with its nonce injected
      - **HASHFIN**: Final SHA round.
 Uses the output of COMP2B as input to a second SHA-256 function (double hashing)
      - **WRITE**: Writes out `H[0]` of the final hash result for each nonce